KayVeeZ/dunking_biscuits/README.md

 ## Conclusion

-The Biscuit Classifier successfully predicts the type of biscuit with high accuracy based on the provided parameters.
+The Biscuit Classifier successfully predicts the type of biscuit with high accuracy based on the provided parameters and using the washburn equation and other data analysis we can predict the better biscuit